I'm with the Band: Confessions of a Groupie

 I'm with the Band: Confessions of a Groupie is a 1987 memoir by former groupie Pamela Des Barres.
 It was a New York Times best seller.

 Overview

-The book tells the story of Pamela Ann Miller, a groupie who gets a kind of fame in the 1960s by having wild nights with musicians and actors.
-Pictures of famous musicians and actors accompany the many stories of her time in Los Angeles, California during the late 1960s and early 1970s.
-She recounts tales of moments shared with girlfriends The GTOs which they use as a way to outwardly express themselves.
-She becomes Frank Zappa's nanny as well as has relationships with Jimmy Page and with Don Johnson.
+The book tells the story of Pamela Ann Miller, a groupie who gained notoriety in the 1960s and 1970s through her association with prominent musicians and actors.
+Pictures of famous musicians and actors accompany the many stories of her time in Los Angeles.
+She recounts her involvement in the GTOs, a girl group made of groupies which was active on the Sunset Strip scene.
+She also discusses her time as the live-in nanny for Frank Zappa's children as well as her relationships with Jimmy Page and Don Johnson.

 Her escapades include travels to England where she spends time with Mick Jagger and others.
-She also travels to Europe before coming back home.
+She also travels to France, Italy and Austria before coming back home.
 She later falls in love with Michael Des Barres, an English glam rocker.
 She ends the book with the story of their wedding and the birth of her son Nicholas Dean Des Barres.